Outsourcing E-learning Design and Development

 How Do You Choose the Right Vendor to Outsource eLearning Development?

 Choosing the right vendor is half the job done, to have the best eLearning solution for your training needs.
-So, how do you go about it?
+However with several eLearning content development companies in the market, how do you go about it?

-1. Shortlist 5-7 Vendors from the list of vendors vetted by:
+1. Shortlist 5-7 Vendors from the list of top eLearning companies vendors vetted by:

 - eLearning Industry